Lake Mallalieu: History

-To understand how the man-make lake originated, we must understand its source, the Willow River.
 The Willow River flows into Lake Mallalieu, and similar to the other rivers in the area, is a product of the continental glaciation.
 At the end of the Ice Age, a mile-thick massive ice sheet spread into Wisconsin until about 10,000 years ago when the warm climate forced it to retreat, creating the Willow River.

-The Willow River, which would eventually run into Lake Mallalieu, carved channels around the lake and formed high banks surrounding.
-After its foundational period, the Willow settled into what we see today.
+The Willow River, which would eventually be dammed creating Lake Mallalieu, carved channels around the lake and formed high surrounding banks.
 Vegetation stabilized the watershed, which reduced the erosion until the nineteenth century settlement.

 Early years

-The first settlers of Hudson, French-Canadians brothers-in-law Louis Massey and Peter Bouchea, found a place to call home at the mouth of the Willow in 1840.
-In 1848, the first dam and sawmill was built by James Purrington, which created a lake called Willow Pond.
-Settlement became more popular because of the steamboat and practical transportation provided by the nearby St. Croix River.
-In 1854, Caleb Greene built the second dam, known as “brush dam.”
-The dams were bought by D.A.
-Baldwin of the West Wisconsin Railroad in 1867 and then again by Comstock and Clark who made further improvements.
+The first settlers of Hudson, French-Canadians brothers-in-law Louis Massey and Peter Bouchea, took up residence at the mouth of the Willow River in 1840.
+In 1848, the first dam and sawmill were built by James Purrington, creating a lake called Willow Pond.
+The settlement began to experience growth due to both the availability of steamboat and practical transportation via the nearby St. Croix River.
+In 1854, Caleb Greene built the second dam, known as “Brush Dam.”
+The dams were purchased by D.A.
+Baldwin of the West Wisconsin Railroad in 1867 and then again by Comstock and Clark.

-In 1867, Henry and William Montman built a brewery on the south shore of the Willow Pond.
-The brewery now would be located where the public boat launch is, and used the caves for aging the beer.
-After multiple owners, the brewery burned down in 1917, but was never rebuilt due to the prohibition.
+In 1867, Henry and William Montman constructed a brewery on the south shore of the Willow Pond.
+The brewery was located on the site of the present day public boat launch, and made use of nearby caves for aging beer.
+After changing hands multiple times, the brewery burned down in 1917, but was never rebuilt due to prohibition.

-In 1871, the railroad arrival made a drastic change for Hudson.
-The railroad was located on the cliffs hanging about the lake, and with the railroad and the rivers, it was an important spot for transportation and settlement.